yuhisern7/enterprise-security/README.md

 🧠 **Hive Mind Security:** When one container detects an attack, every container in the mesh learns instantly—from Tokyo to New York, your home network to Fortune 500 data centers.

-⚡ **Neural Network Evolution:** AI models retrain every 60 seconds with real-world attack data.
-The system doesn't wait for you—it adapts while you sleep.
+⚡ **Intelligent ML Training:** AI models retrain with exponential backoff (6h/12h/24h intervals) using time-weighted samples that prioritize recent threats 10x higher.
+The system adapts to evolving attacks while maintaining stability.

 🌍 **Distributed Learning Mesh:** Deploy on your laptop, Windows, Mac OS or Linux computer, Raspberry Pi, VPS, or enterprise server.
 Each node is both student and teacher—learning from 50,000+ exploit signatures and live global threats.

+🔒 **Cryptographically Secured:** All threat messages are signed with RSA-2048 and validated with HMAC-SHA256.
+Replay attack protection via timestamp + nonce validation ensures message integrity across the mesh.

 🎯 **Silent Guardian:** Passive network monitoring via packet capture means attackers can't detect the AI system watching them.
 Every scan, probe, payload—captured and analyzed without interaction.
 Detection happens at the network layer, not by exposing vulnerable services.
 Then intelligence is shared with the global mesh.